Swatkats13/CS506_Final_Project/README.md

 Finally, we trained a neural network to see if there were even more complex patterns in the gene expression data that could be found.
 We knew that this would not likely be the most favorable model even if it was the best predictor because it lacks the interpretability that is so valuable to clinical professionals.
 However, we found it to still be worthwhile to try.

 Our neural network consisted of an input layer, a ReLU-activated hidden layer with L2 regularization, and a sigmoid-activated output layer to produce class probabilities.
 To find the best-performing configuration, we conducted manual grid search and automated hyperparameter tuning using Keras Tuner.
 These methods explored a range of learning rates, neuron counts, L2 regularization strengths, and batch sizes.
 Early stopping was used to prevent overfitting, and binary cross-entropy loss guided optimization with the Adam optimizer.
 The best configuration achieved an F1-score of 0.92 which meant that it did not outperform any of the previous models (Figure 19).
 It may have been that a neural network was simply not needed for this task that could be done quite well by simpler models.

+Note: Our neural network was not included in the final ```make run``` due to its poor performance.
+As per instructions, we only kept the best models in the final run.
+If you would like to review our code and hyperparameter tuning, please refer to ```neural_network_hyp_tuning.ipynb```.

 ![Figure 17](Final_Report_Screenshots/Final_NeuralNetwork_LossGraph.png) <br />
 Figure 17.
 Visualization of Neural Network Loss During Training and Validation